ebelinski/iosref/_subpages/res.md

 ---
 layout: default
 title: Resolution by iOS device
-description: Tables with logical resolution, scale factor, actual resolution, and diagonal size for each iPhone, iPad, Apple Watch, and iPod touch.
+description: Tables with diagonal size, logical resolution, scale factor, actual resolution, and aspect ratio for each iPhone, iPad, Apple Watch, and iPod touch.
 redirect_from:
   - /resolution/
   - /dimensions/